 - Operations (e.g., workflow, efficiency, quality control, customer service, equipment, etc.)

-- Marketing and sales (e.g., online, offline, referral, strategic alliances, branding, etc.)
+- Marketing and sales (e.g., online, offline, referral, strategic alliances, etc.)

-- Financial (cash flow management, accounts receivable collection, capital investments, profitability, etc.)
+- Financial (cash flow management, accounts receivable collection, capital investments, capital raising for emerging managers, profitability, etc.)

 - Team development, succession planning, training and systems

 - Product development, intellectual property

 - Don’t bite off too many areas and strategies at once.
 Less becomes more because you are much more likely to actually get it done.

 - Make sure that your game plan is consistent with your goals.
 Where appropriate, reverse engineer which strategy will get you to your goal.